Posts on General

 12. Exit regedit and reboot the laptop.

-13. Once restarted click on the desktop tile and right click on the desktop to chenge the resolution.
+13. Once restarted click on the desktop tile and right click on the desktop to change the resolution.

-14. You now should be able to select 1024 x 768 (Note: This scales the screen and does not add pixels so some text and images may look weird.
+14. You should now be able to select 1024 x 768 (Note: This scales the screen and does not add pixels so some text and images may look slightly soft.)

 All Done!
 Enjoy Windows 8 on your netbook.